emacsmirror/pubmed/README.md

 **Completion**

-If pubmed-search-completion is set to non-nil, the `pubmed-search` function includes completion for PubMed suggestions.
-The default key to invoke completion is `<TAB>`.
+The `pubmed-search` function includes completion for PubMed suggestions.
+The default key to invoke completion is the `C-M-i` or `<TAB>` command.

 In `pubmed-advanced-search`, the "All Fields", "Author" and "Journal" search boxes include completion for PubMed suggestions.
 The default key to invoke